 Zero Waste Events

-Coming in 2022, the Town of Erie will require that all Special Events practice waste reduction, reuse, recycling, and composting measures in order to be approved for a permit.
+The Town of Erie requires that all Special Events practice waste reduction, reuse, recycling, and composting measures in order to be approved for a permit.
 This page has information, tools, and resources to help event organizers plan a Zero Waste event and comply with the Town’s requirements.
 This requirement has been in place in some of our neighboring communities for decades and the Town is confident this can be achieved by our event planners.
 Please feel free to email SustainableErie@erieco.gov with any additional questions or for more resources after reading through the details below.

 Provide Recycle, Compost, and Landfill (Trash) Receptacles for Event